ttwoxa/ebrp/README.md

 Enes Batur Recovery Project

 NOTE/EN: This project is just a joke\
-NOT/TR: Bu proje mizah amaçlı yaplılmıştır.
+NOT/TR: Bu proje mizah amaçlı yapılmıştır.

 **Features**\
 No american english, use british\